 While living at Petworth she developed intellectual interests in both science and fine art.

-This exhibition opening 5 May, explores the life of Ilive as a mistress, mother, wife, inventor, scientist and patron of the arts.
+This exhibition closing on 1 January 2019, explores the life of Ilive as a mistress, mother, wife, inventor, scientist and patron of the arts.

 See paintings of Elizabeth Ilive in Petworth House that capture her devotion as a mother but also find out about the loss of three of her nine children.
 Learn more about her relationship with the 3rd Earl and how his persistent infidelity may have been the reason for their seperation only two years in to their marriage.

 As part of the exhibition see a recreation of one of Ilive's dresses made by volunteers at Petworth House.

 The William Blake in Sussex: Visions of Albion exhibition has already explored Ilive's patronage of this artist but take another opportunity to see the two works Ilive commissioned.
 Petworth House remains in the only country house in England to have works by this artist.

 Discover more about Ilive's interest in invention and see an image of the cross-bar lever she invented.
 She received a silver medal worth 20 guineas from the Royal Society of Arts for this nvention, which is also on display for this exhibition.

 Ilive also wrote for various publications and as part of this exhibition you can see some of the academic work she published.